BS-CS410/WeatherTunes/REFACTORING_PLAN.md

 ## 🏁 DEFINITION OF DONE

 The refactoring is complete when:
-1. ✅ All existing functionality works
+1. ✅ All existing functionality works exactly as before
 2. ✅ All tests pass
 3. ✅ No duplicate code exists
 4. ✅ Bundle size reduced by 20%+
 5. ✅ Code is maintainable and simple
 6. ✅ Architecture is clear and consistent
 7. ✅ Performance is equal or better
+8. ✅ **Zero end-user visible changes to functionality, layout, or appearance**

 ---

 **Last Updated**: June 20, 2025
-**Next Session**: Start with Stage 2.1 - Ruthless Design System Reduction
+**Next Session**: Start with Stage 3 - Component Architecture Overhaul